onera/Maia/doc/user_manual/distributed_tree.rst

 Elements_t
 ----------

-For heterogenous connectivities, the `ElementStartOffset` and `ElementConnectivity` arrays are not independent.
-The `ElementStartPartialDistribution` refers to the `ElementStartOffset` array (actually, the `ElementStartOffset` load one more element), and the partial ``ElementConnectivity` block loaded by one process is the one described by the `ElementStartOffset` block of that process.
+For heterogenous connectivities, the :code:`ElementStartOffset` and :code:`ElementConnectivity` arrays are not independent.
+The :code:`ElementStartPartialDistribution` refers to the :code:`ElementStartOffset` array (actually, the :code:`ElementStartOffset` load one more element), and the partial :code:`ElementConnectivity` block loaded by one process is the one described by the :code:`ElementStartOffset` block of that process.

 TODO
 ElementStartPartialDistribution